 - For example, group 4 on one device might have a completely different set of commands to group 4 on another device.
 This means you can associate device ‘A’ with device ‘B’ over group 4, and also associate device ‘C’ with device ‘D’ over group 4.
 The two operations will not interfere with each other.

 - Group 1 is usually called the ‘lifeline’ group and is for communications between a device and a central controller.
 The group lets the device report basic information to the controller, like its battery level, on/off status and other details.

 - Group 1 is generally not used for direct associations between two devices.
 If you want one device to send a specific type of command to another then you should consider group 2 and upwards.

 - Group 2 is a good starting place if you just want one device to send On/Off commands to target devices.
 Most device manufacturers use group 2 to send or receive Basic_Set On/Off commands.

-- You can find the names and number of groups that a device supports in the ‘Devices’ area:
+- You can find the names and number of groups that a device supports by clicking ‘Settings’ on its tile in the ‘Devices’ area:

 - You can associate a single controlling device with multiple target (slave) devices.
 For example, to have a switch turn on your lounge main lights, a lamp, and your music center.

 Simply create a separate association for each target device and use the same source group for all three: